Cost of Simulating Entanglement in Steering Scenario: Proof of proposition , and Corollary

-\begin{lemma}[The circumradius-Inradius inequality] The inradius $r$ of an arbitary $n$-simplex is at least $n$ times less than it circumradius $R$.
+\yujie Here we sketch the proof of the circumradius–inradius inequality for an $n$-simplex, following Murray \cite{Murray1979}.
+As noted in the remark below, the result for $n=2,3$ can also be viewed as a direct consequence of the other identities/inequalities collected there. \blk \begin{lemma}[The circumradius-inradius inequality\cite{Murray1979}] The inradius $r$ of an arbitrary $n$-simplex is at least $n$ times less than it circumradius $R$.
 The inequality saturates when the $n$-simplex is regular. \end{lemma} \begin{proof} Let $A_i$ and $F_i$ (for $i = 1,2, .. ., n + 1$) denote, respectively, the vertices and its opposite $(n - 1)$-dimensional faces of an $n$-dimensional simplex of volume $V$.
-Also, let $h_i$ and $\eta_i$ denote the distances from $A_i$ and circumcenter $O$ to the $F_i$, respectively.
-Then $R+\eta_i\ge h_i$.
+Also, let $h_i$ and $\eta_{\lambda} $ denote the distances from $A_i$ and circumcenter $O$ to the $F_i$, respectively.
+Then $R+\eta_{\lambda} \ge h_i$.
 Moreover, the volume of the $n$-dimensional simplex is given by $h_iF_i/n$, and so by evaluating the volume of the simplex in three different ways, we get:

 Therefore,